efeuentertainment/vigicad/README.md

     - 2x "M2.5", "10 or 12mm" length to fix head pan plate to the rest of the robot
     - 10x "M2.5", "6mm" length (4 top plate / 4 bottom plate / 2 middle plate)
     - 2x "M2.5", "8 or 10mm" length to fix motor board

-    - 8x "M2", "8mm" length (3 to fix USB bracket onto the top plate / 2 to fix 270° servo onto the head pan plate / 3 to fix gripper u-bracket onto middle plate)
+    - 16x "M2", "8mm" length (3 to fix USB bracket onto the top plate / 2 to fix 270° servo onto the head pan plate / 3 to fix gripper u-bracket onto middle plate / 8 to mount N20 motor brackets to middle plate)
-    - add motor mounts
     - 2x "M2", "5 or 6mm" length ( 1 u-bracket to head support / 1 u-bracket to gripper support)
     - 1x "M2", "10mm" length to mount secondary pincer to gripper
     - 7x "M2", "14mm" length ( 2 to fix 180° servo into the head / 4 to fix servo into gripper / 1 to fix main pince onto the servo horn)